 The term “hard-to-count” in part refers to Native cultural differences.
 “We are very mobile,” Diaz explains.
 “We don’t do the nuclear family thing.
 We do couch surfing.
 I mean, that’s just part of our community, that we live with family.”
 If residents of a subsidized housing unit exceed the occupational limit—with, say, seven people instead of two—they might underreport for fear of getting kicked out.

-To answer reservations, Diaz points to Title 13 of the U.S. Code.
+To answer concerns, Diaz points to Title 13 of the U.S. Code.
 These laws bar the Census Bureau from sharing private information.
 Penalties include a five-year federal prison sentence and a $250,000 fine.

 Still, historical trauma runs deep.
 “A lot of Native Americans used to have social workers come look for their kids.
 They’d try to take them out of the house, taking them to boarding schools, foster care.
 Trying to ‘save the man, kill the Indian.’
 There’s just this general distrust of government collecting information.”